 The high levels of fats in some fish can contribute to heart and digestive health and may also benefit the brain and central nervous system.

-As a study in Frontiers in Psychology indicates, eating a diet rich in oily fish may help prevent mood disorders, such as depression and anxiety.
+As a study in Frontiers in Physiology indicates, eating a diet rich in oily fish may help prevent mood disorders, such as depression and anxiety.
 In some cases, adding oily fish to the diet may contribute to treating the disorders.

 The omega-3s in fatty fish may play a particularly significant role in balancing mood, though fully understanding the link will require further research.